-Why have I been nauseous for a month?
+"Why have I been nauseous for a month?"

 It is like a month gone by where I am nauseous all of the time.
 Sometimes it goes away after I eat but it is pretty much constant.
 Why would I be nauseous all of the time?

 For example, gastritis or a stomach ulcer are two conditions which can cause irritation and inflammation of the lining of the stomach.
 Both of these condition can lead to persistent nausea, which often does fluctuate with eating meals.
 In women, pregnancy is a common cause of persistent nausea which always needs to be considered (I mention this because your question does not make your gender clear).
 Other conditions that can cause nausea include constipation, stress or fatigue, irritable bowel syndrome, and various food intolerance syndromes such as celiac disease and lactose intolerance.
 Your doctor will start with a full physical examination.
 Based on what they discover, they may also want to perform some simple laboratory tests, such as blood, urine, or stool examinations.
 All of this data together will help figure out what next steps you should take.
 I hope you are feeling better very soon!

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.